bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-10-for-the-love-of-people.md

+---
+layout: post
+title: For the Love of People...
+The Films of François Truffaut
+published: true
+date: 2022-01-10
+readtime: true
+categories: ['FRANÇOIS TRUFFAUT<br>FOR THE LOVE OF FILMS']
+tags: [Talks]
+metadata:
+pdf: '2022-01-10-for-the-love-of-people.pdf'
+---

 Good evening.
 First, thank you for coming to this talk on the films of François Truffaut.
 I hope you will find it interesting.
-I am no expert on Truffaut, but I greatly enjoyed revisiting his work in order to research the BFI’s retrospective;
-I hope to share that enjoyment with you this evening, particularly through the clips I have selected, but also in passing on some thoughts I had after watching the films.
+I am no expert on Truffaut, but I greatly enjoyed revisiting his work in order to research the BFI’s retrospective;  I hope to share that enjoyment with you this evening, particularly through the clips I have selected, but also in passing on some thoughts I had after watching the films.
 For those of you who haven’t been to any of my previous talks, I should explain that my concern is with the films themselves, rather than with the biographical details of the man who made them, which I consider pertinent only insofar as they shaped his work.
 Moreover, what I have to say is certainly not offered up as any kind of definitive reading of some aspect or another of Truffaut’s creative achievements.
 Rather, the talk is simply my personal response to his body of work, and an expansion of the notes I  wrote about the films for the January and February editions of the BFI Southbank Guide.

 In structuring the retrospective, I would happily have screened the films in the order they were made, but because colleagues suggested a thematic approach, I decided, as you have probably seen, to separate the films into four sections: those centred on the character of Antoine Doinel, those in which the influence of Jean Renoir might be discerned, those in which the influence of Alfred Hitchcock and American genre cinema might be discerned, and those films particularly notable as literary adaptations.
 We’ll be discussing those different aspects of Truffaut’s work this evening, but I should stress that the categories – and the way I divided up the films – are somewhat arbitrary.
 The films I chose to exemplify ‘The Hitchcock Truffaut’, for example, are mostly adapted from books, so could have been filed under ‘The Literary Truffaut’ – except that the process of adaptation is not foregrounded as much in those films as it is in the titles I selected for ‘The Literary Truffaut’.
 In other words, the categories overlap; with the obvious exception of the Doinel films, where the films ended up being placed was a matter of nuance or emphasis.